 The lower end of the extension pole or stanchion will then be fitted with an adaptor that has a socket that accepts the 1-inch stanchion pipe at its upper end and secures the stanchion in place with set screws.
 The other end of the adaptor has a 1 x 14 threaded female coupling to thread onto the ratchet mount.
 This adaptor is the M87; gold finish $40; white finish $41.
 It is also available without the side hole as the M87-No Side Hole model.

-Without an added support, the 5-foot extension may be the maximum feasible.
+Without an added support, the 2-foot extension may be the maximum feasible.
+With the mount adaptors and base, the 2-foot extension gives an overall antenna height of almost 7-feet above the mounting surface.
 The strength of the ratchet mount, the rigidity of the mounting surface, the sea state, the boat speed, and the wind speed should all be considered when assessing the maximum height for an unsupported extension mast above its base.

 A white aluminum stanchion is fitted to a white M87 adaptor with side hole, and threaded onto a 1 x 14 ratchet mount.
 With this mounting the VHF-156HD antenna mounts directly onto the 1-inch stanchion.